Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs

-The process starts from $H_0$, the empty graph on the vertex set $[n]:=\{1,2,\ldots,n\}$ where $n \ge 1$.
+The process starts from $G_0$, the empty graph on the vertex set $[n]:=\{1,2,\ldots,n\}$ where $n \ge 1$.
 In each step $t\geq 1$, a vertex $u_t$ is chosen uniformly at random from $[n]$.
-Then, the player (who is aware of graph $H_{t-1}$ and vertex $u_t$) must select a vertex $v_t$ and add the edge $u_tv_t$ to $H_{t-1}$ to form $H_{t}$.
-The goal of the player is to build a (multi)graph satisfying a given property $\mathcal{P}$ as quickly as possible.
-It is convenient to think of $u_t$ as receiving a {\bf square}, and $v_t$ as receiving a {\bf circle}, so every edge in $H_t$ joins a square with a circle.
-Equivalently, we may view $H_t$ as a directed graph where arcs go from $u_i$ to $v_i$, $i=1,\dots,t$.
+Then, the player (who is aware of graph $G_{t-1}$ and vertex $u_t$) must select a vertex $v_t$ and add the edge $u_tv_t$ to $G_{t-1}$ to form $G_{t}$.
+The player aims to build a (multi)graph satisfying a given property $\mathcal{P}$ as quickly as possible.
+It is convenient to think of $u_t$ as receiving a {\bf square}, and $v_t$ as receiving a {\bf circle}, so every edge in $G_t$ joins a square with a circle.
+Equivalently, we may view $G_t$ as a directed graph where arcs go from $u_i$ to $v_i$, $i=1,\dots,t$.
 To make the process well defined, we allow parallel edges (for example, if some vertex receives $n$ squares, a parallel edge is necessary).